 |Unearned Title IV Funds||$4,626.50|

-When refunds are necessary, as in the example above, the federal government requires that loan funds be refunded first and in the following order: (1) Unsubsidized Stafford Loan, (2) Subsidized Stafford Loan, (3) Perkins Loan, and (4) PLUS Loan.
-If further refunds are necessary, then grants are refunded.
+When refunds are necessary, as in the example above, the federal government requires that loan funds be refunded first and in the following order: (1) Unsubsidized Federal Direct Loan, (2) Subsidized Federal Direct Loan, (3) Perkins Loan, and (4) PLUS Loan.
+If further refunds are necessary then grants are refunded.

 In addition to the refund of federal funds, a refund of a portion, if not all of the student's institutional scholarship(s) may be required.
 If institutional scholarship funds have been awarded, please schedule an appointment with a financial aid counselor prior to withdrawing to determine the status of these funds.